tylerd92/git-linux-cheat-sheat/readme.md

 git status - Shows the file paths that are being tracked that have changed, and the file paths that are not currenlty being tracked.

+git diff - Shows changes between two branches, changes due to a merge, changes compared to the last commit and the working tree, and changes between two files.